This post shows how to create a candlestick chart in Tableau.

 - Right click in the Y axis to add a new reference line and set it up as follows:

-Now you should see a completed candlestick chart in Tableau.
+Now you should see the completed candlestick chart using reference lines.

 In the candlestick dashboard I also added a Volume chart, which is very simple to do.
 It’s a simple bar chart coloured using the [Up or Down] pill.